XomaDev/Sketch-Zip/README.md

 ### Compression Ratio

-The table shows the compression ratios achieved by three different algorithms for an input data size of 19.6 kB.
+The table shows the compression ratios achieved by three different algorithms for an input data size of 25.5 kb.

 | Algorithm            | Input Size | Output Size | Compression Ratio |
 |----------------------|------------|-------------|-------------------|